JoshiMinh/JoshiMinh/README.md

-# Welcome to My GitHub Profile!
+## Welcome to My GitHub Profile!

-## Introduction
 **`Creative Creator`**

-I'm Joshi Minh, an enthusiastic full-stack developer and content creator with a passion for tech and mechatronics.
-I build my digital projects from the ground up, focusing on solving real-life problems with code.
-My content creation process is similarly comprehensive, from ideation to the final artistic touches.
+I'm Joshi Minh, an enthusiastic developer and content creator with a passion for tech and mechatronics.
+And I suck at every single one of them.

 ## My System
 [![System](https://skillicons.dev/icons?i=windows,ubuntu,docker)](https://skillicons.dev)